By The Hospitable Team

 Airbnb’s business model is straightforward.
 It’s a service that connects people who want to rent out their homes with travelers looking for accommodations in specific locations.
 It makes the bulk of its revenue by charging a service fee for each booking.
 The service fee covers the cost of running the platform and providing support.

-Airbnb is a part of sharing economy, so it’s a community based on trust.
+Airbnb is a part of the sharing economy, so it’s a community based on trust.
 Both guests and hosts are asked to review each other.
 This allows creating a rating system for all listings that, in most cases, ensures everyone has a good experience.

 Reviews influence your earnings as a host.